Category Archives: Photographs

 A quiet moment in The People’s Library, just past midnight October 23, 2011

-Filed under Michael, Photographs
+Filed under Photographs, Rob

 More visitors to The People’s Library: Johanna Lawrenson, Mickey Z, and Jesse Jackson